 The different ways that THC and CBD activate receptors means that while THC is responsible for the “high” sensation that weed offers, CBD does not.
 Interestingly enough, CBD actually blocks the effects of THC, meaning it has a “counter-psychoactive” effect.
 This is why they are often combined for the purposes of medical treatment.
 The effects of CBD do not really reach the psyche, but are more focused on the physical perceptions.
 However, despite the fact that CBD is non psychoactive, large doses of it have been shown to activate the 5-H1TA serotonin receptor, which results in an anti-depressant effect.

-All of this means that sometimes THC can be what is responsible for the feeling of anxiety or psychosis during the marijuana experience whereas CBD actually works at blocking these effects and balancing out the whole experience.
+All of this means that sometimes THC can be what is responsible for the feeling of anxiety or psychosis during the cannabis experience whereas CBD actually works at blocking these effects and balancing out the whole experience.
 Although CBD has effects on mood, THC is more responsible for the psychoactive effects.
 This does not mean, however, that THC does not offer any medicinal benefits.

 THC makes you sleepy and hungry!

 Two of the most popular reasons to use cannabis among medical patients are for the treatment of insomnia or loss of appetite.
 In general, THC is the responsible agent for increasing appetite and pleasure sensations associated with eating.
-It is also what is responsible for the feeling of sleepiness or drowsiness after marijuana use.
+It is also what is responsible for the feeling of sleepiness or drowsiness after cannabis use.
 CBD is generally more associated with wakefulness and having lots of energy, so if you’re choosing a strain to ease you into a good night’s sleep, high THC content is the way to go.

 THC effects memory